 This year, the publicly available version of GraphQL turned five!
 In the years since Facebook created the query language, dozens of well-known companies from Airbnb and GitHub to Lyft and Twitter have adopted the technology.
 And interest keeps rising, if Google Trends is anything to go by:

-To support the growing number of developers building APIs, new integrated development environments (IDEs), tools, and resources have been developed.
+To support the growing number of developers building APIs via GraphQL, new integrated development environments (IDEs) are popping up quite literally every month.
 But which one is the best for you?
 Below, we review the best GraphQL IDEs available.

 Made by the GraphQL Foundation, GraphiQL is an interactive in-browser IDE built on React.
 It is probably the most popular and lightweight GraphQL IDE out there.

 Four main columns of information show you a list of the queries you’ve run, the query you’re currently running, the results of your query, and searchable documentation.

 Strengths: Full GraphQL Support

 The GraphiQL IDE supports the full GraphQL Language Spec, ranging from Queries and Mutations to Fragments and Unions.

 It provides real-time syntax and error highlighting.
 As you type, GraphiQL gives you snippets of the schema documentation, so you know what you are adding to your query.
 For example, if you type

 openingCrawl, a tooltip will appear explaining that it is a String type and describing it as “The opening paragraphs at the beginning of this film.”
 If you mistype a field (like